debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 The HTML file only shows recent data but all data since start up is in a csv log file you can open with a spreadsheet they are in "/home/pi/fanshim/log" and "/var/www/html/log".

 There is a link at the top of the html file that link to the CSV log file.
-The csv files are retained until deleted whereas html files get overwritten; so the csv file is the best way to review long term behaviour.
+The csv files are retained until deleted whereas html files get overwritten; so, the csv file is the best way to review long term behaviour.

 You can us this command to open a "tmux window" to observe the code's print out